rainstormy/release/README.md

 - `rainstormy-actions/release/pr` creates a pull request for the release.
 - `rainstormy-actions/release/tag` creates a release tag in Git.
 - `rainstormy-actions/release/github` creates a draft GitHub release.
+- `rainstormy-actions/release/npm` publishes a package to the npm registry.

 ### Usage
 #### Create a pull request for the release